yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

 server.StartListener("tcp://0.0.0.0:46658", example.NewCounterApplication())
 ```

-where the CounterApplication is defined in `example/golang/counter.go`, and implements the TMSP application interface.
+where the CounterApplication is defined in `example/golang/counter.go`, and implements the ABCI application interface.

-In another window, start the `tmsp-cli console`:
+In another window, start the `abci-cli console`:

 ```
 > set_option serial on